git-pull/website/mentoring/faq.rst

      *Exceptions*

-     Entreprenuers, founders, DIY-types. **Building your own portfolio of intellectual property and attaining customers is the ultimate validation of yourself**.
+     Entrepreneurs, founders, DIY-types. **Building your own portfolio of intellectual property and attaining customers is the ultimate validation of yourself**.
 I did it myself when I wrote my book.
 I'm doing it again now with my SAAS tools.

-     **Those currently employed augmenting their career with awesome Python skills** is another avenue for those in a position that has job security in the foreseeable future.
+     **Those currently employed augmenting their career with awesome Python skills** is another type of student I could be a match with.

      .. _you're no snowflake: https://en.wikipedia.org/wiki/Law_of_Jante